 HIV can also be contracted from the vaginal fluid and blood through the opening of the penis, the foreskin, and small cuts and scratches or open sores.

-The chances of contracting HIV via vaginal sex are as
+The chance of contracting HIV via one encounter of vaginal sex is as follows:

 Having a vaginal infection may also increase the risk of transmission.